Napoleon and Arthur Bertrand

 Life after Napoleon

-After Napoleon’s death in May 1821, the Bertrands left St. Helena, stayed for a time in London, and then returned to France.
-In 1840, Arthur, with his father, was part of the expedition to St. Helena to return Napoleon’s remains to Paris.
-He wrote a book about the experience.
-In it, he admitted he had only a very vague memory of his early years on the island, though he did recollect his childhood astonishment at seeing Napoleon shoot a large East India Company cow that had strayed into Napoleon’s garden.
+After Napoleon’s death in May 1821, the Bertrands left St. Helena.
+They stayed for a time in London, and then returned to France.
+In 1840, Arthur Bertrand, along with his father, was part of the expedition to St. Helena to return Napoleon’s remains to Paris.
+Arthur wrote a book about the experience.
+In it, he admitted he had only a very vague memory of his early years on the island.
+He did recollect his childhood astonishment at seeing Napoleon shoot a large East India Company cow that had strayed into Napoleon’s garden.
 (12)

 In later life, Arthur Bertrand is best known for his affair with the French actress Elisabeth Rachel Félix, otherwise known as Mademoiselle Rachel.
 She was also the mistress of Napoleon’s illegitimate son Alexandre Colonna-Walewski, as well as two of Napoleon’s nephews, one of whom later became Napoleon III.
 John Tyrrell details the relationship on his Reflections on a Journey to St. Helena blog.
 In 1848, Rachel and Arthur had a son, Gabriel-Victor Félix, whom Arthur never acknowledged.
 Arthur Bertrand died in 1871 at the age of fifty-four.